-Nourishing and tasty, the size of the walnut, the chestnut, without the thorny mantle, it is still shy and introspective, and it is still protected with a leathery, dark brown skin that, when dried in smoke, is called "pilonga" .
-In this state it can be stored all year long.
+Nutritious and tasty, the size of the nut, the chestnut, already without the thorny mantle, is still shy and introspective, and it is still protected with a dark brown leathery shell that when it has dried in the smoke is called "pilonga" .
+In this state it can be stored all year.

 Chestnut Festival in Arriondas

 The parragian capital, Arriondas, for a long time now, it has turned the chestnut into an object of gastronomic cult, taking it out of its ostracism and the twists and turns.
 Every year, in mid-November, the popular organizes Chestnut Festival.
-The "castañazu", as some know it in relation to the nocturnal atmosphere of that festive weekend, gathers many fans during the day for more than 25 years.
+The "castañazu", as some know him in relation to the nightlife of that holiday weekend, congregates a multitude of fans during the day for more than 25 years ago.

 A few tons of tasty chestnuts are sold at this event.
 It is one of the few commercial versions of a ritual: that of the collection of chestnut, which has hardly pursued other potential markets than those of home consumption.
 In reality, in the region there are no producers, but gatherers.
 The latter abound everywhere, anyone can be.
 All the fan of this fruit knows where to go to look for it in season.
-Go to the gueta is to go "to fix" chestnuts of the ground by the ways or caleyas, or the castañeos next to the walled estates.
-The rite of the chestnut begins in a common place, it belongs to everyone, and ends in a common way also, in public and popular consumption.
+Go to the gueta It is to go to "graze" chestnuts from the ground along the roads or caleyas, or the chestnut trees next to the walled farms.
+The rite of the chestnut begins in a common place, belongs to everyone, and ends in a common way also, in public and popular consumption.

 There are initiatives, almost experimental, that try to focus the cultivation of chestnut to a future economy, based on the profitable marketing of chestnuts.
 This is the case in the center of La Toya, in Parres itself, where it is a question, first of all, of studying the prolific diseases that affect the chestnut tree and its subsequent harvest.
 The market to which we aspire begins caring and knowing the tree, overcoming the common epidemics that are taking hold of him, just as he began decades ago to take over the apple tree.